 Summary: Problem in Internet settings, incorrect folder permissions, or firewall configuration are a few reasons that may prevent you from accessing a QuickBooks® Company File.
 This leads to QuickBooks Error ‘Connection has been Lost’.
 Read the blog to check out some quick hacks to fix the QB error.
+You may also try using a QuickBooks repair tool to restore the Company file when nothing else works.

 How to Resolve the QuickBooks ‘Connection has been Lost’ Error?